pauls1024/ultrasonic-theremin/worksheet.md

 	end
 	```

-1. Next you can sync the live loop with the messages that will be coming from Python.
+1. Next you can add another live loop to sync with the messages that will be coming from Python.

 	```ruby
 	live_loop :listen do